 Review the signature.
 Lack of details, contact information or a formal signature block strongly suggests a phishing scam.
 Legitimate businesses always provide contact details.

 Be knowledgeable about how your business associates send and receive confidential information.
 Do they use a secured system, such as Share Safe or Share File?
 Is the email you received asking you to provide information in a method not normally used for correspondence?

 If asked to send financial information or other critical data you normally would not be asked for, contact the sender by phone to verify the request.
 By doing so, you alert them their email address may have been compromised and fallen prey to a phishing scam.

 Consider taking steps so your employees quickly recognize emails received from outside your organization.
 One such step is to auto stamp incoming emails with a warning message to heighten team member awareness.
 For example:

 Most importantly, trust your instincts!
 It is best to delete the suspicious emails and do not reply.
 Often time, these scams will continue or increase in number if the attacker is receiving feedback.

-ATKG strongly desires for its clients, vendors, and other professionals to stay safe during this busy tax season.
+ATKG strongly desires for its clients, vendors, and other professionals to stay safe during tax season.
 If you have questions or receive questionable emails you are concerned about, contact your ATKG representative for guidance.
 We can be reached at 210.733.6611 or via email.by